cyberRaise: On‑Chain Fundraising Revolutionized

 CyberAgreementRegistry: A transparent registry of standardized and attorney-vetted legal agreement templates.
 Each template is identified by a unique

-IssuanceManager: Handles the compliant issuance of tokenized securities.
-It works with a factory to deploy CyberCertPrinter contracts (ERC-721 NFT contracts) for each security type, and mints non-fungible tokens (NFTs) that serve as digital security certificates representing the investment instruments (such as a SAFE agreement or a token warrant).
-These NFTs carry the key terms or data of the deal encoded in their metadata and serve as evidence of the investor’s rights (future equity, future tokens, etc.) in a programmable form.
-For example, when a SAFE deal is created, the IssuanceManager mints an NFT to the escrow representing the SAFE; if a token warrant is attached, an additional NFT is minted for that warrant.
-The NFTs are initially non-transferable (restricted) to comply with securities law, and the IssuanceManager allows the company to later toggle transferability or void the NFT if needed (e.g. if converting to a traditional certificate).
+createRoundis called, the RoundManager uses the IssuanceManager to deploy CyberCertPrinter contracts (ERC-721 NFT contracts) for each security type, and during allocation it mints non-fungible tokens (NFTs) that serve as digital security certificates representing instruments such as SAFEs, SAFTs, token warrants, or SAFTEs.
+These NFTs carry the key terms of the deal in their metadata and evidence the investor’s rights.
+They are initially non-transferable to comply with securities law, and the IssuanceManager allows the company to later toggle transferability or void the NFT if needed. -

 -